ahmishra/6K-Car-Price-Regression/README.md

 # 6K-Car-Price-Regression
-**This a software can predict the price of a car in INR Lacks given it's features it is a deep learnning software and conatians it's own brain and it's 1076 nuerons**
+**This a software can predict the price of a car in INR Lakhs given it's features it is a deep learnning software and conatians it's own brain and it's 1076 nuerons**
 <br><br>